cmu-sei/osticket-crucible/README.md

 Crucible plugin for osTicket
 =========================

-Crucible plugin for osTicket-1.8 and onward
+Crucible plugin for osTicket-1.8 and onward.
-This repo is based on GPL2 licensed code from https://github.com/tuudik/osticket-rocketchat and modified to work with Crucible.Player.API.
+This repo is based on GPL2 licensed code from https://github.com/tuudik/osticket-rocketchat and modified to work with Crucible's Player application.
-This repo is also based on MIT licensed code from `https://github.com/osTicket/osTicket-plugins`
+This repo is also based on MIT licensed code from `https://github.com/osTicket/osTicket-plugins`.

 Preparing Project
 =================

-Clone this repo or download the zip file and place the contents into your `include/plugins` folder
+Clone this repo or download the zip file and place the contents into your `include/plugins` folder.

 After cloning, `hydrate` the repo by downloading the third-party library dependencies.
 Note: you should be disconnected from the VPN for this command.

     php make.php hydrate

 Building Plugins
 ================
 Make any necessary additions or edits to plugins and build PHAR files with the `make.php` command

     php -d phar.readonly=0 make.php build crucible

 This will compile a PHAR file for the plugin directory.
 The PHAR will be named `crucible.phar` and can be dropped into the osTicket `plugins/` folder directly.

     cp crucible.phar ../